Decision in Ireland

 Now, with Colleen in view, Patrick paid attention to his surroundings.
 No more daydreaming.

-in their part of Antrim.
-She told him that he had a good mind and learned things readily when he could rein in his imagination.
+their part of Antrim.
+Patrick’s mother told him that he had a good mind and learned things readily when he could rein in his imagination.

 In not too long of a time, Colleen noticed him.
 She set something down and waved to him.
 They both hurried to the stone fence.